 You might also be wondering how much homeowners insurance actually costs.
 It’s a great question, especially if you only have experience renting.

-Homeowners insurance is different from renters.
-Think of it this way: you now own your own walls, so naturally, a homeowners insurance policy will cost more than a renters.
+Homeowners insurance is different from renters insurance.
+Think of it this way: you now own your own walls, so naturally, a home insurance policy will cost more than a renters.

 Here’s how to figure out how much you should be paying for your homeowners insurance.

-The average cost of homeowners insurance is $1,083 annually, or approx $90 a month, according to Value Penguin.
+You’ll pay an average of $1,083 annually, or approximately $90 a month for homeowners insurance, according to Value Penguin.

 What factors impact your homeowners insurance rates?